Iowa woman convicted of killing estranged hubby’s girlfriend

 Boat acknowledged on Monday that she killed Mondabough, of Ottumwa.
 Her lawyer, Trevor Anderson, argued during the trial that the killing wasn’t premediated and that jurors should convict Boat of the lesser charge of voluntary manslaughter.

-Andersen said Boat snapped after the sudden breakup of her 20-year marriage and amid the uncertainty of the coronavirus pandemic, which left jobless and with only $6 at the time of the killing.
+Andersen said Boat snapped after the sudden breakup of her 20-year marriage and amid the uncertainty of the coronavirus pandemic, which left her jobless and with only $6 at the time of the killing.
 Boat reacted when she saw her husband, Nicholas Boat, kiss Mondabough that day, he said.

 “I don’t want you to sympathize with Mrs. Boat,” Andersen said.
 “I don’t want you to give her mercy.
 She doesn’t deserve it.
 She killed someone seat-belted in her truck, with no weapon — killed her and left her for dead, drove off.
 That is not asking for sympathy when I ask you to consider why.”